-Note: When the TV Guide On Screen system is enabled, the name displayed is the name sent by the broadcaster instead of the name you assign.
+Note: When the TV Guide On Screen system is enabled, the name displayed is the name provided by TV Guide On Screen instead of the name you assign.

 Signal Strength (Channel Menu)

 Displays the approximate signal strength of the currently tuned digital channel.
 Use this indicator to help you adjust the antenna direction for best signal reception.
 The taller the bar, the stronger the signal.
 This indicator applies only to digital channels.